 As we mentioned earlier, we had read that we should get to Versailles before 10am to try to get priority access and to get in early.
 But we didn’t do that on our first visit and by the time we got there, they were not allowing priority access for anyone since the lines were so long.

 As far as cost-savings, here is how things worked out for us (with prices updated for 2018):

 So in 2012 we saved €59 and a few hours saved from not having to buy tickets and being given priority access.
 We were definitely very happy with our decision and would highly recommend the pass to save both money and also precious vacation time.
-However, someone visiting the same places today (as of July 2018) with the same pass would actually have greater savings (€76).
+Today your cost savings will actually be even greater.